mileskent/MATH1554/Least Square.md

 y_5
 \end{bmatrix}$$

+#q x vs xhat???
+p sure x is in the original equation and xhat is only for the final solution?

 Let A be a m x n matrix.
 A least squares solution to Ax = b is the solution $\hat{x}$ for which
 $$\forall \vec{x} \in \mathbb{R}^n \quad\quad ||\vec{b} - A\hat{x}|| \leq ||\vec{b} - A \vec{x}||$$
 - minimize the difference b - Axhat